MicrosoftDocs/sql-docs/docs/reporting-services/report-design/report-builder-functions-aggregate-function.md

  When you display the combination of aggregate and detail dataset values on detail rows of a Tablix data region, server aggregates would not typically be included because they are not detail data.
 However, you may want to display all values retrieved for the dataset and customize the way aggregate data is calculated and displayed.

- [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] detects the use of the **Aggregate** function in expressions in your report in order to determine whether to display server aggregates on detail rows.
+ Report Builder detects the use of the **Aggregate** function in expressions in your report in order to determine whether to display server aggregates on detail rows.
 If you include **Aggregate** in an expression in a data region, server aggregates can only appear on group total or grand total rows, not on detail rows.
 If you want to display server aggregates on detail rows, do not use the **Aggregate** function.

  You can change this default behavior by changing the value of the **Interpret subtotals as details** option on the **Dataset Properties** dialog box.
 When this option is set to **True**, all data, including server aggregates, appears as detail data.
 When set to **False**, server aggregates appear as totals.
 The setting for this property affects all data regions that are linked to this dataset.